How Good Samaritan Laws Save Addicts from Overdose and Promote Treatment

 Why Many People Don’t Call 911 During an Overdose

 Heroin is illegal in every state and every user knows it.
-Abusing prescription opiate medication is also illegal in many cases, particularly because many prescription abusers obtain their drugs without valid prescriptions.
-Many drug users do so in the company of other drug users, who may witness an overdose in progress.
-But people often fear calling 911 when they witness an overdose because they’re afraid of getting caught with their own drugs.
+Abusing prescription opiate medication is also illegal in many cases, particularly because many users obtain their drugs without valid prescriptions.
+The illegal nature of addiction leads many to ingest their drugs in the company of other users as a means of camaraderie.
+As a result, many users witness overdoses in progress.
+They may want to help, but they often fear calling 911 because they’re afraid of getting caught with their own drugs.

 What Happens After Surviving an Overdose